The Best Smart Coffee Machine In 2022

 Auto milk texturing.

-The Bambino plus does have this too, but it’s a bit more advanced with the Barista touch, with more control over the milk texture and temperature and the controls being via the touch screen.
+The Bambino plus does have this too, but it’s a little bit more advanced with the Barista touch, with more control over the milk texture and temperature and the controls being via the touch screen.

 Check Price - Amazon UKCheck Price - Sage Appliances